ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ### Replacement of Files & Converting FST to ISO
 1. Open the newly extracted folder and merge/overwrite the `sys` and `files` files with the two folders in `ISO_EDITS`.
-2. Make any additional changes you want (ex: Sonic over YellowAndroid, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want
+2. Make any additional changes you want (ex: Sonic over YellowAndroid, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want.
+REMINDER: THIS CAUSES MORE CRASHES.
 3. Open Dolphin
 4. Open Config (next to Graphics and Controllers)
 5. Select Paths Tab